-Established in 2013 the Patient Community Advisory Council (PCAC) was set up with the support of the Executive Management Team of Tallaght University Hospital.
-The PCAC is dedicated to the improvement of quality in patient care at Tallaght University Hospital and help support the Hospital’s values.
+Established in 2013 the Patient Community Advisory Council (PCAC) was set up with the support of the Executive Management Team of TUH.
+The PCAC is dedicated to the improvement of quality in patient care at TUH and help support the Hospital’s values.

 The group meets eight times a year provides an opportunity for the Hospital to hear directly from patients, users of our services on their experience during their patient journey with the Hospital.
 Provide feedback on current systems and processes in the Hospital and give their thoughts on new systems being introduced and generate new ideas to improve the standard of care.